MfellnerDev/MfellnerDev/README.md

 ## About me

 Hey!
-I'm **Manuel**, a Computer Science/Engineering student, Linux lover, and junior software developer who is studying at the Federal Technical College TGM. :3
+I'm **Manu**, a Computer Science & Engineering student, Linux lover, and junior software developer who is studying at the Federal Technical College named TGM. :3

 I'm interested in all kinds of technologies related to software development, IT security and Linux.